daniel-ob/baskets/README.md

 - **Login** page: Not logged users will be redirected to "Login" page.
 Where they can log in using their email and password.
 - **Register** page: Users can create an account by entering their personal information and setting a password.
   - Passwords are validated to prevent weak passwords.
   - A verification email is sent to user.
-Users can't log in until email is verified.
+Only users with verified email can log in.
 - **Next Orders** page: shows the list of deliveries for which we can still order, in chronological order.
   - Clicking on each delivery opens a frame below showing delivery details: date when baskets will be delivered, last day to order and available products arranged by producer.
   - User can create one order per delivery.
-  - Orders can be updated or deleted until deadline.
+  - Orders can be updated or deleted until their deadline.
 - **Order history** page: shows a list of user's closed orders in reverse chronological order.
 Clicking on each order will open its details below.
 - **Password reset**:
   - In "Login" page, a link allows users to request password reset entering their email address.